hydraulic-software/conveyor/guidebook/docs/tutorial/tortoise/2-create-or-adapt-a-project.md

     }
     ```

-    As you can see, HOCON syntax lets us copy data out of the `package.json` file and assign to the right place in the Conveyor config
+    As you can see, HOCON syntax lets us copy data out of the `package-lock.json` file and assign to the right place in the Conveyor config
     schema.
-You can also read the `package-lock.json` file, which can be useful because the lockfile has the specific version
+You can also read the `package.json` file if you aren't using version ranges.
-    of Electron that you've chosen to use, whereas `package.json` may contain a version range.

     The default inputs will copy JavaScript, JSON, CSS and HTML files from the project root into the app along with the `node_modules` directory,
     whilst excluding the `dist` sub-directory of the `electron` module (which contains a complete Mac app bundle that isn't needed).